jstev/virtuemart2-module/README.md

 ## Requirements
 Joomla 2.5, VirtueMart 2.0+, PHP 5.3+
 The module has been developed and tested using Joomla 2.5.9-17, VirtueMart 2.0.17-26a.

+The module is tested Rupostel One Page Checkout 2.0 on Joomla 2.5.11 and Virtuemart 2.0.26d

 ## Installation Instructions